ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 All of the above discussion is *just* about one piece of software: Microsoft Excel.
 Excel mostly just depends on the version of the operating system you're running.
 However the situation gets far worse when building software in programming environments like R or Python.
 Those languages change over time, and depend on an enormous set of software libraries written by unrelated software development teams.

 What if you wanted to distribute a software tool that automated interaction between R and Python. *Both* of these language environments have independent version and software dependency lineages.
-As the number of software components such as R and Python increases, this can rapidly lead to a combinatoric explosion in the number of possible configurations, only some of which will work as intended.
+As the number of software components such as R and Python increases, this can rapidly lead to a combinatorial explosion in the number of possible configurations, only some of which will work as intended.
 This situation is sometimes informally termed "dependency hell".

 The situation is often mitigated in part by factors such as:
 - an acceptance of inherent software and hardware obsolesce (let's destroy the planet faster) so it's not expected that *all* versions of software need to be supported forever;